fbpx

 K9 of Mine is reader-supported, which means we may earn a small commission through products purchased using links on this page.
 Here’s how it works.

-French Bulldogs, often called “Frenchies”, look like mini versions of traditional bulldogs, except they have distinct bat-like ears.
-They’re one of today’s most popular dog breeds, beloved as clownish companions.
+French bulldogs, often called “Frenchies”, look like mini versions of traditional bulldogs, except they have distinct bat-like ears.
+They’re one of today’s most popular dog breeds, and beloved as clownish companions.

-Like other popular breeds, Frenchies have been bred with other pups over the years, and the result is some even cuter pooches!
+Like other popular breeds, Frenchies have been bred with other pups over the years, and the result is some even cuter pooches with everything from a curly coat to a long, low build!

 Check out a list of adorable French bulldog mixes below, and let us know what you think in the comments!